Confirm-Solutions/confirmasaurus/research/boundplay/playtime_binomial.md

 t_path[holder_idx], t_path[classical_idx], holder_cell_size, classical_cell_size
 ```

 The ratio of cell sizes.
-This is the ratio of the number of cells that would be required if we switched to using holder in regions of low T1E.
+This is a guess at the ratio of the number of cells that would be required if we switched to using holder in regions of comparably low T1E.
+This corresponds to a reduction of 500x in the number of tiles required for a 4D problem with low T1E.

 ```python
 holder_cell_size / classical_cell_size